Your search did not match any results.

-All penetration test results and reports are reviewed by Oracle’s corporate security teams to validate that an independent and thorough test has been performed.
+Penetration tests are routinely performed against Oracle cloud services and in test environments against on-premises products.
+Oracle’s corporate security teams monitor test execution, reporting quality and findings remediation.
 Before a line of business is allowed to bring a new system or cloud service into production, Oracle requires that the remediation of significant penetration test findings be completed.

 Information about penetration tests of Oracle’s corporate systems and cloud services is Oracle Confidential and is not shared externally.